tmobil/compoundWords/README.md

 Sunflower
 Moonlight

-Feel free to be creative, considering options such as words of differing character lengths, memory and performance considerations for the project.
+Feel free to be creative, considering options such as design choices, memory and performance considerations for the project.